sapegin/til/typescript/renaming-typescript-interfaces-with-ts-morph.md

-# Renaming interfaces with ts-morph
+# Renaming TypeScript interfaces with ts-morph

 [ts-morph](https://ts-morph.com/) is a tool to write _codemods_ for TypeScript — programs that modify TypeScript code.